jarrodmillman/bids-oap/README.md

-The UC Academic Senate Open Access Policy (see link below) requires all UC authors to post a postprint or the author's final version of any article after October 19, 2015 on eScholarship (http://uc-oa.info/deposit) or provide a link to an OA version elsewhere (if available).
+The UC Academic Senate Open Access Policy (see link below) requires all UC authors to post a postprint or the author's final version of any article published after October 19, 2015 on eScholarship (http://uc-oa.info/deposit) or provide a link to an OA version elsewhere (if available).

 - http://osc.universityofcalifornia.edu/open-access-policy/